Frederick McCracken: Early life and military career

+First World War

-He commanded the 7th Brigade when it was sent to France in 1914 as part of Major General Hubert Hamilton's 3rd Division.
-At the Battle of Le Cateau in August, McCracken was briefly disabled by an artillery shell on the 26th and was relieved by Colonel W. D. Bird, one of his battalion commanders.
-The 7th Brigade covered the retreat of II Corps, and after a personal recommendation to the corps commander by Major-General Edmund Allenby, who was commanding the Cavalry Division, McCracken was promoted to major-general in October, and appointed inspector of infantry.
+He commanded the 7th Brigade when it was sent to France in August 1914 as part of the British Expeditionary Force (BEF).
+At the Battle of Le Cateau later in the month, McCracken was briefly disabled by an artillery shell on the 26th and was relieved by Colonel W. D. Bird, one of his battalion commanders.
+The 7th Brigade covered the retreat of II Corps, and after a personal recommendation to the corps commander by Major-General Edmund Allenby, who was commanding the 1st Cavalry Division, McCracken was promoted to major general, "for distinguished service in the field", dated back to 26 October, and appointed inspector of infantry on 2 December.

-In March 1915 he took command of the 15th (Scottish) Division, a New Army formation, and led it through the Battle of Loos, the Battle of the Somme, and the Battle of Arras.
-Whilst he had been praised for his resilience in command of 7th Brigade, reports on his command of the 15th Division were less favourable, with one observer describing him as "weak and lazy".
+In March 1915 he took command of the 15th (Scottish) Division, a Kitchener's Army formation, and led it on the Western Front, through the Battle of Loos in the autumn of that year, the Battle of the Somme in 1916, and the Battle of Arras in April 1917.
+Whilst he had been praised for his resilience in command of the 7th Brigade, reports on his command of the 15th Division were less favourable, with one observer describing him as "weak and lazy".
 These failings did not stop him being promoted to temporary lieutenant general to command XIII Corps in June 1917.
 He remained with the corps until March 1918, when he was sacked and sent home to take over Scottish Command from Lieutenant General Sir Spencer Ewart and managed to retain his temporary lieutenant general's rank.

 During the war, he was mentioned in despatches a further seven times, and made a Knight Commander of the Order of the Bath in June 1917.

+Post-war and final years

 He retired from the army in 1922, and died in August 1949, a few days before his ninetieth birthday.